Comicwolfy/Core-Kernel/README.md

     Simple memory layout using linker scripts

-Note: Because the kernel is experimental, booting may fail or hang on many systems.
+Note: Because the kernel is extremley experimental, booting will fail or hang on most systems.
 Future Plans

+    Networking

+    Extentions

     Fix bootloader and kernel stability issues

     Implement paging and proper memory management